 - Special Words (standard edition)

 - Special Words Web (web edition)

 This user guide describes the standard edition.
-The professional edition contains additional features and offers access to additional content, and is due to be released in late 2017.Compare Editions
+The professional edition contains additional features and offers access to additional content.Compare Editions